appbaseio/Docs/content/docs/data/browser.md

 ---
 title: 'Data Browser'
-meta_title: 'Appbase.io - Data Browser'
+meta_title: 'ReactiveSEarch - Data Browser'
-meta_description: 'Data Browser is a WYSIWYG GUI for adding, modifying and viewing your appbase.io data.'
+meta_description: 'Data Browser is a WYSIWYG GUI for adding, modifying and viewing your Elasticsearch or OpenSearch data.'
 keywords:
     - dataschema
     - appbase
+    - reactivesearch
     - databrowser
     - data-ui
     - mappings
+    - opensearch
     - elasticsearch
 sidebar: 'docs'
 ---

+**Note:** This guide applies when using ReactiveSearch with Elasticsearch or OpenSearch only.

-Data Browser is a WYSIWYG GUI for adding, modifying and viewing your appbase.io app's data.
+ReactiveSearch Data Browser is a WYSIWYG GUI for adding, modifying and viewing your Elasticsearch or OpenSearch index's data.

 Data is stored as JSON documents.
 You can read more about how to model your data over [here](/docs/data/model/).

 ## Installation

-The data browser is available within appbase.io dashboard.
+The data browser is available within ReactiveSearch dashboard.
 But it can also be:

 -   run as a [docker container](https://hub.docker.com/r/appbaseio/dejavu) or
 -   used as a hosted app [here](https://dejavu.appbase.io).

 ## Creating An App

-You can go to the [appbase.io dashboard](https://dashboard.appbase.io) view of your cluster and create an index.
+You can go to the [ReactiveSearch dashboard](https://dashboard.reactivesearch.io) view of your cluster and create an index.

 ![](https://www.dropbox.com/s/vr01bg1mlyrej87/create_app_new.gif?raw=1)